msassak/smug-core/README.md

-smug.core (pronounced smug-core, *without* the "dot") demonstrates the superiority of Clojure (and perhaps some other true Lisps) by extending the language in ways that are impossible in other, almost certainly younger and more naive languages or language families.
-This, it hardly needs be repeated, is made possible by the fact that Lisp give you the Whole Language.
+smug.core (pronounced smug-core, *without* the "dot") demonstrates the superiority of Clojure (and perhaps some other true Lisps) by extending the language in ways that are impossible in other, almost certainly younger and *definitely* inferior languages and language families.
+This, it hardly needs to be repeated, is made possible by the fact that, unlike other languages, Lisp does not restrict the programmer artificially but instead offers the Whole Language to work with.
+But I'm sure you knew that already.

 ## Usage